Parallelizable adiabatic gate teleportation: Introduction

-Are there any operations that cannot be implemented within the causally restricted quantum circuit model but still possible in quantum mechanics?
-In this paper, we show a positive result that by implementing the quantum computation adiabatically one can map the causal order of operations to a construction of Hamiltonian, and that the causal order can be manipulated to implement quantum switch introduced in \cite{RefWorks:19}.
-To achieve this task, we analyze adiabatic gate teleportation (AGT), a model of quantum computation proposed by Bacon and Flammia \cite{RefWorks:30}.
-In AGT, a single-qubit gate is applied to an unknown quantum state of an input qubit and transferred to an output qubit via an intermediate qubit by adiabatically changing interactions between qubits from a fixed initial Hamiltonian to a final Hamiltonian determined by the gate.
+In this paper, we show that by implementing the quantum computation adiabatically, one can map the temporal order of gates to the spatial order of interactions, and that the temporal order can be manipulated by arranging the spatial order of the interactions Hamiltonian.
+To achieve this task, we modify adiabatic gate teleportation (AGT), which is a model of quantum computation proposed by Bacon and Flammia \cite{RefWorks:30}.
+AGT is a hybrid of quantum circuit model and adiabatic quantum computation \cite{RefWorks:38}.

+AGT implements a unitary gate on an input state encoded in a degenerate ground state and transfers the state to an output state via a mediating qubit by adiabatically changing an initial interaction Hamiltonian encoding the unitary gate to a fixed final interaction Hamiltonian.
+Since the input state can be chosen arbitrarily in AGT in contrast to standard adiabatic computation where input states are fixed, a sequence of unitary gates can be performed by sequentially combining each AGT process.